ericvicenti/navigation-rfc/Docs/NavigationOverview.md

 ## NavigatorIOS

-- Has an imperitive API that does not play nice with the rest of the app.
+- Has an imperative API that does not play nice with the rest of the app.
 - Small, limited API makes it much less customizable than `Navigator` or `NavigationStackView`
 - Development belongs to open-source community - not used by the React Native team on their apps.
   - A result of this is that there is currently a backlog of unresolved bugs, nobody who uses this has stepped up to take ownership for it yet.